George Herbert Arthur Edward Hyde Villiers, Lord Hyde1

 Consanguinity Index=0.0%

-Lady Rosemary Verena Edith Villiers was born posthumously on 29 June 1935.1 She is the daughter of George Herbert Arthur Edward Hyde Villiers, Lord Hyde and Hon.
-Marion Feodorovna Louise Glyn.2 She married Richard Hugh Jordan Steel, son of Sir Christopher Eden Steel and Catherine Clive, on 15 January 1959.1
+Lady Rosemary Verena Edith Villiers was born posthumously on 29 June 1935.1 She was the daughter of George Herbert Arthur Edward Hyde Villiers, Lord Hyde and Hon.
+Marion Feodorovna Louise Glyn.2 She married Richard Hugh Jordan Steel, son of Sir Christopher Eden Steel and Catherine Clive, on 15 January 1959.1 She died on 18 February 2018 at age 82.3

 On 20 July 1956 she was granted the rank of an earl's daughter.1 Her married name became Steel.
-She lived in 2003 at Glebe House, Notgrove, Cheltenham, Gloucestershire, England.1
+She lived in 2003 at Glebe House, Notgrove, Cheltenham, Gloucestershire, EnglandG.1

 Children of Lady Rosemary Verena Edith Villiers and Richard Hugh Jordan Steel